google/data-layer-helper/README.md

 grunt -version
 ```

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version, type the following:
+Then, to get a compiled version, type the following:

 ```bash
 grunt
 ```

-The built version will be in the `dist/` subdirectory, along with a minified copy.
+The built version will be in the `dist/` subdirectory.

 ## License